SMART HOME TECHNOLOGY ENHANCES SENIOR SAFETY

 Mr. Johnson is an elderly gentleman with diabetes and COPD.
 He has been living alone since his wife died last year.
 His only daughter Emily lives an hour away.
 During their frequent phone calls, Emily notices that he seems to be getting a little more forgetful.
 She takes the day off work to take him to the doctor who confirms Mr. Johnson is beginning to show some early signs of Alzheimer’s.
 The doctor writes orders for home health nursing to periodically check in on Mr. Johnson.
 During the first home visit the nurse takes his vitals, tests blood glucose, and conducts spirometry and pulse oximetry to check pulmonary function and blood oxygenation.
 The nurse finds that Mr. Johnson is doing well.
 However, the home health team cannot monitor Mr. Johnson between visits.
 A week goes by and he has forgotten to take his medications.
 His oxygen stats have dropped resulting in dizziness and a fall that sends him to the hospital.
 Mr. Johnson’s daughter comes to the hospital.
 He tells her he wants to go home.
 While this fall didn’t result in serious injury, his daughter is concerned about her dad being able to live independently.
 Is it time to hire a caregiver?
 Move to assisted living?
 They don’t feel like they have any good options.

 However, this scenario didn’t have to play out the way it did.
-There are good options available.
+There are good options available and smart home technology enhances senior safety.
 Along with caregiver support, smart home technology can promote independence by filling the gaps.
 Consider how the following smart home devices could have helped Mr. Johnson and his daughter:

 · A digital assistant such as Alexa or Google Home, can provide reminders for doctor appointments, home health visits, and prompt seniors when it’s time to take medication.
 This reminder can be set by the caregiver remotely.
 When a simple reminder is not enough, a smart pill dispenser can further improve medication compliance by only dispensing medication at the appropriate time and sending an alert to caregivers when medication is not accessed.
 Mr. Johnson’s daughter could have received a text alert that her dad did not take his medication and called him to provide a gentle reminder to take his medication.